Labeling Trick: A Theory of Using Graph Neural Networks for Multi-Node Representation Learning: Ablation study

 \subsection{How powerful is the zero-one labeling trick?}

 Firstly, we aim to understand how powerful the proposed zero-one labeling (Definition~\ref{zolabeling}) is.
 Although zero-one labeling is a also valid labeling trick that theoretically enables a node-most-expressive GNN to learn structural representations, in practice our GNNs may not be expressive enough.
 Then how will the zero-one labeling trick perform compared to those more sophisticated ones such as DE and DRNL?
 We conduct experiments on \texttt{ogbl-collab} and \texttt{ogbl-citation2} to answer this question.
-In Table~\ref{table:zo}, we compare GCN without labeling trick, GCN+zero-one labeling trick, and GCN+DRNL.
-All methods use the same 3 GCN layers with 256 hidden dimensions, 1-hop enclosing subgraphs, and Hadamard product of the source and target nodes as the link representations.
+In Table~\ref{table:zo}, we compare GCN (1-hop) + all-zero labeling (not a valid labeling trick), GCN (1-hop) + zero-one labeling trick, and GCN (1-hop) + DRNL.
+All methods use the same 3 GCN layers with 256 hidden dimensions, 1-hop enclosing subgraphs, and Hadamard product of the two end node representations as the link representations.
 All the remaining settings follow those of GCN+DRNL.

 From Table~\ref{table:zo}, we can see that GCN+zero-one labeling trick indeed has better performance than GCN without labeling trick, which aligns with our theoretical results that even a simple zero-one labeling is also a valid labeling trick that enables learning structural representations.
 Nevertheless, the zero-one labeling trick is indeed less powerful than DRNL, as shown by the performance gaps especially on the \texttt{ogbl-citation2} dataset.
 We are then interested in figuring out what could cause such large performance differences between two (both valid) labeling tricks, because as Theorem~\ref{labeltrickthm} shows, any valid labeling trick can enable a node-most-expressive GNN to learn structural link representations.